hasebems/Loopian_Rust/doc/manual_en.md

         - After line saying `--MIDI Input List--`, list of MIDI Devices that can input to Loopian is displayed
 - [command] `init_commands` allows you to describe commands that you want to be automatically input at application startup as an array

-## Performance with Loopian::ORBIT
+## Performance with Loopian::ORBIT/QUBIT

-- MIDI information from Loopian::ORBIT is received by an internal part called `FLOW` part, which performs appropriate processing
+- MIDI information from Loopian::ORBIT/QUBIT is received by an internal part called `FLOW` part, which performs appropriate processing
 - `FLOW` part can input Composition with part specification like `FLOW.{...}`.
-Cannot input Phrase.
-    - Cannot set `FLOW` part itself as input part
+    - Cannot input Phrase.
+- `FLOW.dyn(mp)`: Change the velocity value using the same specification method as dyn().
+    - `FLOW.dyn()`: When no argument is provided, it uses the input velocity (default).
 - Composition playing in FLOW part is output externally via USB MIDI, and input side receives via UART MIDI
     - Composition is transmitted in AAh-0rh-cch format
         - AAh: Send Poly After Touch to MIDI Ch.11